 Osteoporosis is a disease in which the bones are brittle and fragile from loss of tissue.
 The bones are weak and the risk of a fracture is high.
 Low bone mass is a medical condition that can lead to osteoporosis.

 Osteoporosis can lead to disability and even death, particularly among older adults.
-About 20 percent of patients who break a hip bone die within a year, says Chad Deal, MD.
-Dr. Deal is Head of the Center for Osteoporosis and Metabolic Bone Disease at Cleveland Clinic.
+About 20% of patients who break a hip bone die within a year, says rheumatologist Chad Deal, MD.

 “This is a disease that causes not only disability, but mortality,” Dr. Deal says.
 “So for patients with low bone mass, it’s important to receive a physician’s evaluation in order to undergo the appropriate treatments.”